LudwigStenberg/PersonalFinanceApp/Documentation.md

 - Updated HandleSignOut() to align with SignOut().
 - Updated HandleCreateAccount() to not include file operations.
 - Completely removed FileManager.cs and references.
-- Refactored and updated LoginManager.
+- Refactored and updated UserSessionManager.
 - Removed SaveAndExit() from Program.cs - was being used for file-saving.
 - SQL: Changed from custom enum type column to TEXT with CHECK for simplicity --> updated CreateTransactionsTableSql()
 - Removed FileTransactionStorage.